Skip to content

 How to Mount NFS Shares on Windows 11

-You mount NFS shares on Windows 11 by enabling the NFS client feature and then using PowerShell or File Explorer to connect to the remote NFS server.
+You mount NFS shares on Windows 11 by enabling the NFS client feature and then connecting through File Explorer or PowerShell.

 ⚡ Quick Answer